Thiomorpholine-carboxylate dehydrogenase

-The 3 substrates of this enzyme are thiomorpholine 3-carboxylate, NAD^{+}, and NADP^{+}, whereas its 4 products are 3,4-dehydro-thiomorpholine-3-carboxylate, NADH, NADPH, and H^{+}.
+The two substrates of this enzyme are thiomorpholine 3-carboxylate and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 3,4-dehydro-thiomorpholine-3-carboxylate, reduced NADH, and a proton.
+Nicotinamide adenine dinucleotide phosphate can be used as an alternative cofactor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is thiomorpholine-3-carboxylate:NAD(P)+ 5,6-oxidoreductase.
 Other names in common use include ketimine reductase, and ketimine-reducing enzyme.

 CRYM, a taxon-specific crystallin protein that also binds thyroid hormones has thiomorpholine-carboxylate dehydrogenase activity.